rdc-incubator/kt-docs/docs/guide.md

 2019/06/19 11:19:14 ssh remote port-forward start at pid: 3567
 ```

+Access local tomcat by internal service DNS address:

+> Note: if `kubectl connect` not running, you can only access from cluster

 ```
 $ curl http://tomcat.default.svc.cluster.local:8080 | grep '<h1>'
 <h1>Apache Tomcat/8.5.37</h1> #